 - Innovation and ‘frontier technologies’: Frontier technologies hold the potential to rapidly address large-scale economic, social or political challenges.
 However they may also involve the displacement of existing livelihoods and social relations and so carry considerable uncertainty and risk.
 If technology choices in international development are to be based on more than vendor and media hype then new sources of digital and technology expertise must urgently be made available to development decision-makers.

 - Digital citizenship: New digital public spheres are opening up online, often in response to the closing of offline civic spaces.
 This is becoming the new frontier on which development policy debates and narratives are being formed.
-We explore new ways to accelerate innovation in the field of digital citizenship to enable the democratic potential of ICT to amplify citizen voice to be realised.
+We explore new ways to accelerate innovation in the field of digital citizenship to enable the democratic potential of ICT to amplify citizen voices to be realised.

 Collaboration for impact